 - Hundreds of PlayStation games to choose

 - Easy to Set up and Play: Plug in and play on any HDMI compatible TV in your home

 - Access to Entertainment: Games, movies, TV shows, and apps on PlayStation Store

-Whilst I get the point of view of some reviewers that they are disappointed by the performance, particularly when connecting to a PS4, I have to say that personally our setup works a treat and don’t have any real complaints.
-The only slight disappointment is lack of iPlayer, Netflix, etc but maybe Sony are working on it.
+Whilst I get the point of view of some reviewers that they are disappointed by the performance, particularly when connecting to a PS4, I have to say that personally our setup works a treat and doesn’t have any real complaints.
+The only slight disappointment is the lack of iPlayer, Netflix, etc but maybe Sony is working on it.
 Then it really would be a fantastic all-in-one media device.